Home / Blog / Structured Data for SEO: The Complete Guide (With Tools)

 Measuring impact in Search Console and analytics

 Once you ship structured data for SEO, measure what matters: eligibility, coverage, and actual business outcomes.
 Treat CTR as the leading indicator (rich results usually lift it), then watch clicks, impressions, and conversions on the pages and templates you marked up.
-Always compare equivalent time windows and account for seasonality.

 In Search Console